bandprotocol/oracle-consumer/docs/x/pricefeed.md

     }
     ```
 3. At the start of each block, query all `SymbolRequest` and determine which symbols need to be requested from BandChain.
-4. Once the pricefeedx module sends a data request to BandChain via ibc, it will receive an OnRecvPacket event from BandChain, which will then be extracted and stored in the state of your Cosmos SDK application.
+4. Once the pricefeed module sends a data request to BandChain via ibc, it will receive an OnRecvPacket event from BandChain, which will then be extracted and stored in the state of your Cosmos SDK application.

 ### Params

-The pricefeedx module stores its params in state, it can be updated with governance or the address with authority.
+The pricefeed module stores its params in state, it can be updated with governance or the address with authority.
 The information contained in these parameters is utilized to request data from BandChain.

 > proto/consumer/pricefeed/params.proto
 ```protobuf